 (2) The person to whom such administration is granted shall, unless otherwise ordered, have the same powers vested in him as any ordinary administrator with the will annexed.

-[Section 33 amended by No. 46 of 1972 s.
+[Section 33 amended: No. 46 of 1972 s.
 6(2).]

 34. Where person entitled to probate or administration is out of the jurisdiction